toml-f/toml-f/README.md

 ```

-### Fortran package manager
+### Building with fpm

 To integrate TOML Fortran in your fpm project checkout the [Using the Fortran package manager](https://toml-f.readthedocs.io/en/latest/how-to/integration.html#using-the-fortran-package-manager) recipe.

-The Fortran package manager [`fpm`](https://github.com/fortran-lang/fpm) supports the addition of TOML Fortran as a dependency.
+The Fortran package manager ([fpm](https://github.com/fortran-lang/fpm)) supports the addition of TOML Fortran as a dependency.
-In the `fpm.toml` file you can add a dependency via:
+In the package manifest, `fpm.toml`, you can add TOML Fortran dependency via:

 ```toml
 [dependencies]